evanmiller/mod_zip/README.markdown

 Tip 2: To save bandwidth, add a "Last-Modified" header in the upstream response; mod_zip will then honor the "If-Range" header from clients.

+Tip 3: To wipe the X-Archive-Files header from the response sent to the client, add "proxy_hide_header X-Archive-Files;" to your nginx.conf

 Questions/patches may be directed to Evan Miller, emmiller@gmail.com.